Shipping Household Goods to Vietnam: Customs Cleared, Delivered to Your Door

 When shipping to Vietnam with Swift Cargo, a small minimum shipment volume applies to ensure efficient handling and delivery.

-• Minimum shipment: 2 boxes
+• Minimum shipment: Studio Apartment

 This is the smallest shipment size accepted for freight or relocation services to Vietnam.